ENG517/Procedure/BlanchetteW/Figma-Import-Image.md

 4. Click "Upload from Computer."
 5. Import your Image.
 #
 And it's easy as that!
-Your image is now a fully editabe image fill object in Figma.
+Your image is now a fully editabe fill object in Figma.
 Don't hesitate to play around with the dimensions and other properties or, if you are satisfied with how your image looks, feel free to stop here.

 **Otherwise**, here are some quick tips on editing your image.